 5. Get a training tool

-Being able to quantify your efforts can be motivating, it's also the best way to assess your training and progress.
-The easiest, most inexpensive way to begin is with a bike computer or even a smartphone app paired with a heart-rate monitor.
+Being able to quantify your efforts can be motivating, but it's also the best way to assess your training and progress.
+The easiest, most inexpensive way to begin is with a bike computer or even a smartphone app paired with a Bluetooth heart-rate monitor.
 More serious riders may want to get a power meter.

 By recording your performance information, "self-coached athletes can analyze their data daily, look for trends and measure improvement," said Frank Overton, owner of FasCat Coaching.
 "They can log their data into an online tool such as TrainingPeaks or Strava.
 For athletes with a coach, a training device like a heart-rate monitor or a power meter produces data for athletes and coaches to exchange in order to help each other.
-For example, the common coach-to-athlete question, 'how are you feeling?' becomes, 'how did you feel while you were making 300 Watts and/or 175 beats per minute for that eight-minute climb?'.
-Since the coach knows that 300 Watts and/or 175 bpm is 10 percent less that the athlete's threshold power, the answer will help the coach determine if that athlete needs to rest more to avoid overtraining or is fine to continue on with the existing training program."
+For example, the common coach-to-athlete question, 'how are you feeling?' becomes, 'how did you feel while you were making 300 watts and/or 175 beats per minute for that eight-minute climb?'.
+Since the coach knows that 300 watts and/or 175 bpm is 10 percent less that the athlete's threshold power, the answer will help the coach determine if that athlete needs to rest more to avoid overtraining or is fine to continue on with the existing training program."

 6. Get professional help

 "Training is repetitive and athletes are habitual, which means some athletes stick to the same methods and ideas even if they've stopped making progress," said Jim Rutberg, editorial director at Carmichael Training Systems.
 "Other athletes will habitually jump from one training method to another, never sticking with any of them long enough to determine whether or not it's effective.
 Working with a coach, even for a short time, can introduce athletes to new and vetted training concepts, teach athletes how to integrate new technologies and measure results, and help athletes interpret their physical and emotional responses to training.